Speak hotel.

 AI you can audit.

 Each hotel's memory lives in its own private space.
-The boundary is built into the data layer, not a policy you have to trust — so memory from one hotel structurally cannot reach another.
+The wall is part of how the platform stores data, not a policy you have to trust — so memory from one hotel simply cannot reach another.

-Hotel names, property names, and other identifiers are stripped before any prompt is built.
+Hotel names, property names, and other identifiers are removed before anything reaches the AI.
 The model sees the shape of the business — never the name.

 AI calls don't bill back to your hotel.
 Usage is part of your Pulse subscription — no per-call charges, no usage-based surprises, no metered billing.
-The internal cost guards inside the platform are how we keep that promise on our side, even on heavy-usage days.
+Keeping that promise is our job, not yours — the platform manages its own AI spending, even on heavy-usage days.

-Every AI call — chat, forecast, narrative, briefing — is logged with cost, outcome, and the full request and response.
+Every AI call — chat, routines, forecast, narrative, briefing — is logged with cost, outcome, and the full exchange.
 Reviewable on request.

 The right AI for each job.